-The good news is that lipomas aren’t painful unless they grow in a nerve-rich area.
+The good news is that fatty tumors in dogs aren’t painful unless they grow in a nerve-rich area.
 They really like the endocrine system, muscle tissue, and fascia.

 Weekly grooming can go a long way in early detection.
-Numerous holistic methods help soften and dissolve lipomas.
+Many holistic methods help soften and dissolve lipomas.
 These methods stimulate the body to slowly absorb and process the contents of the lump … which causes them to shrink and disappear.

 Yes, you read that correctly!
-Lipomas can be healed holistically especially when detected early.
+You can manage Lipomas holistically especially when detected early.

 Before we go into how to shrink lipomas, first let’s take a look at some of the reasons your dog gets them in the first place.

 What Causes Lipomas In Dogs?

-While age and genetics can contribute to the formation of lipomas, there’s something else that needs attention …
+Age and genetics can contribute to the formation of lipomas.
+But there’s something else that needs attention … Toxins.

 The build-up of toxins is often overlooked by mainstream veterinary medicine.
-From a holistic perspective, when lipomas form it’s a sign that the body is congested.
+From a holistic perspective, lipomas form as a sign of body congestion.
 The energy that isn’t flowing well becomes trapped.

 Your dog’s lymphatic system consists of a network of lymph ducts, nodes, and vessels.
 They all work together to transport lymphatic fluids to the bloodstream.
 The lymph system is a key player in your dog’s immune function … and it delivers nutrients to cells while removing wastes.

 When your dog’s elimination systems become congested the transport system slows down.
-This stagnation can lead to blocked circulation causing lipomas and other chronic diseases.
+This stagnation can lead to blocked circulation causing lipomas and other chronic diseases in your dog.
 This build-up of wastes is sometimes referred to as a dog’s “toxic load.”

 So where do these toxins come from?
 Your dog’s everyday environment.
-Toxins can include:
+Toxins are in:

 - Environmental contaminants like glyphosates, pesticides, and herbicides

 - Water contaminants like chlorine and fluoride